Connecticut Military and Veterans Benefits

 • Copy of marriage certificate, Veteran’s death certificate, DD214 (or official discharge paperwork) and dependent ID card

-Applicants must mail a completed Connecticut Special Order Veteran Plate Application, required fee (listed on the application) and required documentation to:
+Applicants must mail a completed Connecticut Special Order Veteran Plate Application, required fee (listed on the application), and documentation to:

 Connecticut Department of Motor Vehicles